marlonsvl/project3_DataAnalysisTools/README.md

 For the association between HIV rate and life expectancy, the correlation coefficient is approximately -0.5.
 We can see that while the HIV Rate increases the life expectancy decreases

+For the association between co2 emissions and life expectancy, the correlation coefficient is approximately 0.1.
+We can see that corelation is nearly null